dennislwm/examprep-mlac01/udemy/section04.md

     - Person, Organisation, Location, Date, etc with confidence levels
   - Custom Entity Recognition (CER)
     - Train to recognise, such as Invoice, Policy numbers, etc
+  - Share custom models with other AWS accounts
+    - Configure a resource based IAM policy in your account
+    - Use the ImportModel API operation in the other AWS accounts to securely import the custom model

 ## 91. Amazon Comprehend Custom Models